k-baldauf/kb-sandbox-0/README.md

 ## Future work

 - Currently the app doesn't unrender previously-loaded restaurants.
 This could get expensive memory-wise after enough additional loads.
 In the ideal case, we would start to remove from both the DOM and the app's memory as we load in more restaurants.
+- One could also implement this as an infinite scroll, though I chose not to in this case.
 - As a related nice-to-have, a "Return to top" button or otherwise easy way to access the search after scrolling for a while.
+- I couldn't figure out how to construct the URL parameters for searching multiple tags, so right now the app only allows one at a time by design.
 - Addresses always seemed to be in Japanese without any localization; lacking cues, I made no attempt to have the app switch smartly.
 - I only added localization for English and (basic) Japanese for the new text fields I added; other supported languages should be filled out as well (and the Japanese should be fixed by someone with more fluency than me).
-- The app could use TLC from a designer overall; in particular the panel is rather bland.
+- The app could use TLC from a designer overall; in particular the panel is rather bland and the loading states are very basic.
+- Add a script to update jest snapshots
+- Add functional tests

 ## Deploy to production